jschaefer619/DH150-2020S/Assignment08/README.md

 The prototype tested effectively and fostered a pleasant user experience.
 The biggest challenge of this redesign was updating the aesthetics of the webpage, and to that end, this redesign was a success.
 But further developments on this prototype could include bolder visions for the potential of community media.
 The improved chat feature tested effectively, but there remains potential for further DJ - listener interaction affordances.
 More robust user testing with college aged users may reveal more insights here.

-Personally, as a member of UCLA Radio, this project was satisfing.
+As a member of UCLA Radio, this project was personally satisfing.
 The quick and iterative nature of UI/UX research is very engaging.
 I learned much about the functionality and potential of Figma.
 Thank you to Dr. Sookie for her guidance throughout this project.